apache/solr-sandbox/ENCRYPTION.md

 [2] https://www.kernel.org/doc/html/latest/filesystems/fscrypt.html

+## Limitations and Work In Progress

+- Currently, this encryption module does not encrypt TLogs.
+That means the update requests data that are stored in these logs are cleartext.

+- Currently, EncryptionMergePolicy does not fully work, so it is disabled.
+That means a call to /admin/encrypt to re-encrypt a Solr Core index will trigger an optimized commit which merges all index segments into one.
+This works but is heavyweight.

 ## Installing and Configuring the Encryption Plug-In

 1. Configure the sharedLib directory in solr.xml (e.g. sharedLIb=lib) and place